MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ## What you need for Azure Stack HCI

 To get started, [determine your hardware requirements](deploy/before-you-start.md), simply purchase validated hardware (from 2 to 16 server nodes) from your preferred Microsoft hardware partner.
-Then, if you don't already have one, [get an Azure subscription](https://azure.microsoft.com/) to enable billing and access to Azure services.
+Then, [download](https://azure.microsoft.com/products/azure-stack/hci/) the Azure Stack HCI operating system.
+If you don't already have one, [get an Azure subscription](https://azure.microsoft.com/) to enable billing and access to Azure services.

 ## Hardware partners